shivarajskit/Daily-Exercise-Tracker/README.md

-Here’s the updated **README.md** file including the testing framework:

----

 # 🏋️ Exercise Tracker

 A sleek and efficient app for tracking your daily exercises, built with **React**, **Node.js**, and **MongoDB**.
 Stay on top of your fitness goals with an intuitive interface and robust backend support.